ph-del/photo2dcmsender/README.md

 ## Version

-### Photo2DcmSender 1.1
+### Photo2DcmSender 1.1 <small>(25.4.2025)</small>
-- Swapped first and last name in manual input (functions.py)
+- Fix: Swapped first and last name in manual input (functions.py)
-- Fixed default config file: comment on the same line as a value was being interpreted as part of the value (dats.py)
+- Fix: In default config file: comment on the same line as a value was being interpreted as part of the value.(dats.py)
+- Fix: In manual input mode, images appeared to be sent to PACS even when no DICOM connection was established due to incorrect configuration. (functions.py)
+- Added: Info message when sending data to PACS fails. (functions.py)
+- Added: Info message when querying the worklist fails. (functions.py)
+- Fix: Program icon now loads correctly after building the .exe file. (mainwindow.py, gui.py)

 ### Photo2DcmSender 1.0
 - First release